ali-ehmed/funapp-nodej-angular/README.md

-# Sredio Test Task - Connect GitHub using OAuth
+# Fun app - Connect GitHub using OAuth

-This is a test task for **Sredio**.
+This is a fun app to showcase my nodeJS and AngularJS skills.
 It involves connecting to GitHub using OAuth to authenticate a user, retrieve their GitHub profile data, and use that data for authentication and management in the backend.

 ## Tech Stack